ArdanaCLM/manager-cloud-installer/README.md

 The cloud installer that will reside with SUSE Manager

 ## How to run
-Move to the root of the project and run `npm install` which will install all dependencies
+Move to the root of the project and run `npm install` which will install most dependencies

 Install `json-server` globally with `sudo npm install json-server -g`

+Install tox via pip:  `pip install tox`

 After that, run `npm start` which will bundle the react app and start the express server